I’m not sure if I’m already a member of NSFA. How can I find out?

-All memberships are good for 1 year.
 NSFA’s membership cycle is a calendar year (Jan 1 – Dec 31).
 This means that the renewal date for all NSFA members (renewing or new) will be January 1st.
-This change in the renewal process will help alleviate confusion about membership status and enable us to better serve our members.

 I want to attend an NSFA training today, but am not a member.
 How can I join and attend today?

 Though membership approval can take approximately 2-3 business days, most memberships can be approved immediately, especially in special circumstances such as this.
 If you are interested in attending a webinar today, simply sign up to be a member and we will ensure you receive member pricing on your training.

 I’m getting the NSFA Newsletter (“Solid Foundations”); doesn’t that mean I’m a member?

 Not necessarily.
 Solid Foundations is distributed monthly to over 15,000 individuals interested in increasing the capacity of public education throughout the US and Canada.
 Naturally many of these represent our three types of members but not everyone on our distribution list is a member.
-If you’re unsure of your membership status or looking for membership information such as your members-only portal log-in, please feel free to contact NSFA at firstname.lastname@example.org or (866) 824-8513 or (515) 865-5739.
+If you’re unsure of your membership status or looking for membership information such as your members-only portal log-in, please feel free to contact NSFA at firstname.lastname@example.org or (866) 824-8513.

 Why am I being asked to renew my membership at this time of year?
 Are there any benefits to renewing early?

 To help alleviate confusion about membership status and to better serve our members, NSFA has moved to a calendar year renewal process beginning in 2012.
 The renewal deadline for all NSFA members is December 31st.
 Those who renew after September 1st will be good through December 31st of the following year.
 Early enrollment benefits depend on the year, but can include free registration for webinars, and reduced/free admission to regional workshops and the annual conference.